Global product safety regulation

 Learn more

-GTD is increasingly removing the EPR burden from small businesses by determining whether their goods and packaging are with in scope and then undertaking all of the registration and reporting requirements on their behalf.
+GTD is increasingly removing the burden of Extended Producer Responsibility (EPR) compliance from small businesses by determining whether their goods and packaging are with in scope and then undertaking the registration and reporting requirements on their behalf.

 Bespoke training